top of page

-In Nevada, state law requires mediation or alternative dispute resolution (ADR) before a homeowner can file a civil lawsuit involving disputes with a homeowners' association (HOA).
+In Nevada, state law directs mediation or alternative dispute resolution (ADR) before a homeowner can file a civil lawsuit involving disputes with a homeowners' association (HOA).
 This requirement is governed by Nevada Revised Statutes (NRS) Chapter 38, particularly NRS 38.300 to 38.360, which cover claims relating to common-interest communities.

 Caution: CC&Rs are often written incorporating direct statutory provisions in the language of the declaration.
 Consulting with an attorney, raising this specific question, should be an early consideration.